Flute (song)

 "Flute" is a song by Australian electronic DJ and record production duo New World Sound and Dutch DJ and Record producer Thomas Newson.
 The song was released in Australia as a digital download in November 25, 2013 through Doorn Records, Spinnin Records and Ministry of Sound Australia.
 The song was written and produced by New World Sound and Thomas Newson.
 The song charted in Belgium, France, Netherlands and Switzerland.
+The cover art features a photograph by Russian photographer Vladimir Zotov of a young boy playing a flute to a cat.

 Music video

 A music video to accompany the release of "Flute" was first released onto YouTube on November 21, 2013 at a total length of three minutes and twenty-nine seconds.